jaegertracing/jaeger/docker-compose/monitor/README.md

 We will use [tracegen](https://github.com/jaegertracing/jaeger/tree/main/cmd/tracegen) to emit traces to the OpenTelemetry Collector which, in turn, will aggregate the trace data into metrics.

-Start the local stack needed for SPM, if not already done.
-Note the [docker-compose.yml](./docker-compose.yml) exposes port 4317, which is the port that `tracegen` will emit traces to:
+Start the local stack needed for SPM, if not already done:
 ```shell
 docker compose up
 ```